2024 Solar Incentives Guide for Kankakee, IL - Tax Credits & Rebates

 EcoWatch's Kankakee, IL Solar Incentives FAQs

-How much can I save on my electric bill annually if I install solar panels on my Kankakee home?
+How much can I save annually on my electric bill if I install solar panels on my house in Kankakee?

-Solar energy is renewable — by changing where you get your energy, you help lessen the strain on our planet's resources.
-A solar system can also reduce the CO2 emissions from your home by 450 pounds a year, or around 9,000 pounds over 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you can help reduce the strain on our planet's resources.
+You can also reduce the CO2 emissions from your home by 450 pounds yearly, or roughly 9,000 pounds in 20 years.

 Can I use a combination of multiple types of renewable energy to power my home?

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of wind and solar.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
 You can also combine renewable energy generation with a non-renewable backup source of energy.
-You should discuss the details of your plan with your local Kankakee solar installation expert, to make sure you know what you'll need and what incentives you will or won't qualify for.
+Be sure to discuss your proposed plan with your local Kankakee solar panel installer, so that you understand what you'll need and what types of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.